 ABOUT OPEN NET-PENS

-Cooke Aquaculture, a multi-billion-dollar multinational corporation based in New Brunswick, has proposed a an expansion of open net-pen salmon aquaculture throughout Nova Scotia that would more than triple current rates of production.
+Cooke Aquaculture, a multi-billion-dollar multinational corporation based in New Brunswick, has proposed an expansion of open net-pen salmon aquaculture throughout Nova Scotia that would more than triple current rates of production.
 The company has said in the past it's aiming for 30,000 metric tonnes throughout the province, up from about 7,500 today.
 Such an expansion would fundamentally change the coastal seascape of Nova Scotia.
 Where we now drive down coastal roads to see lobster fishers hauling traps in the inshore, we would see salmon farms peppering the coast.

 After decades of unfulfilled promises, environmental degradation and a change in regulations after a brief 2013 moratorium, we have seen little to no meaningful change in the fish farming practices in Nova Scotia.
-The industry operates with impunity, violating legal leasing boundaries for years, risking severely depleted wild salmon stocks, and polluting our bays against the will of the people.
+The industry operates with impunity, violating legal leasing boundaries for years, risking severely depleted wild salmon stocks, creating excessive noise and polluting our bays against the will of the people.
 Here, we unveil some of the worst impacts of open net-pen aquaculture that we can expect if Cooke is allowed to expand.
 Meet the Dirty Dozen!

 THE DIRTY DOZEN

-FEED, FECES & DERBIS
+FEED, FECES & DEBRIS

 Anchored in our bays and crowded with farmed fish, open net-pens leak diseases, parasites, chemicals, surplus feed, and tons of feces into the surrounding ecosystem where it is spread by currents and tides.
 Storms damage the cages scattering broken gear on our shores.
-According to Norwegian Pollution Control, one mid-sized fish farm produces as much effluent as a city of 50,000.
-The industry’s own magazine of record, Aquaculture, puts that number at over 65,000!

 February 5, 2020.
 The Narwal reports a highly contagious virus has been found in a majority of Clayoquot Sound salmon farms.